ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 In that case your GM should increment the **base resistance** by +5, +10 or +15 for the next campaign you play with the same characters.
 The size of the change should reflect the increase in your previous **abilities** in the last campaign.
 For example, if in the last season you increased your **occupation keyword** by +10, your GM may decide to increase the **resistance** by +5 or +§0 to reflect the more challenging opposition in the new campaign.
 The GM should consider triggering **resistance progression** when your PCs find it difficult to earn **experience points** because they too regularly outclass even the climatic encounters (the boss monsters) of their game.

-Your GM should also take into account that the opposition you were improving with respect to the previous season should now be considered more-easily defeated mooks, and use lower **scores** for them when they appear in the story or even allow them to be taken out with an **assured contest**.
+Your GM should also take into account that the opposition you were improving with respect to the previous season should now be considered more-easily defeated mooks, and use lower **ratings** for them when they appear in the story or even allow them to be taken out with an **assured contest**.

 ### 2.14.1 No Progression